spatie/icalendar-generator/README.md

     ->description('Experience Laracon all around the world');
 ```

-There are multiple ways to add an event
+There are multiple ways to add an event:

 ``` php
 // As single event parameter